ingics/BeaconLair/README.md

 The iBS0X sensor beacons broadcast the sensor readings in BLE advertising packets, and the iGS03 BLE gateway receives and transmits the raw data to the MQTT broker.

+So we need a "Parser" service that subscribes to those raw data from the MQTT broker, parses them, and inserts the result into our backend database for further usage (display, alert system, analytic, ... ).

 Beacon payload formats:
 - [iBS01](https://www.ingics.com/doc/Beacon/BC0034_iBS_Sensor_Beacon_Payload.pdf)
 - [iBS02](https://www.ingics.com/doc/Beacon/BC0034_iBS_Sensor_Beacon_Payload.pdf)
 - [iBS03/04/05](https://www.ingics.com/doc/Beacon/BC0034_iBS_Sensor_Beacon_Payload.pdf)

-Then we have a "Parser" service that subscribes to those data from the MQTT broker.
-The service parses the raw data and inserts the result into our backend database for further usage.

 In BeaconLair, this service was developed in Golang.
 We also provides parser libraries in some languages for customer to implement their-own service.